-Program Description: The Police Department will partner with the Department of Licensing and Consumer Affairs to conduct sting operations on businesses that sell alcohol to minors, through the use on consenting individuals (minors).
-Funds will be used to pay for overtime and for other related project activities such as training, monitoring and reporting.
+Program Description: During FY'07 There was a cliché in the ERP Financial system of the Government of the Virgin Islands resulting in The Police Department being unable to partner with the Department of Licensing and Consumer Affairs to conduct sting operations on businesses that sell alcohol to minors, through the use on consenting individuals (minors).
+During FY'08 Funds will be available to pay for such an operation and to include paying for overtime and for other related project activities such as training, monitoring and reporting.
 Funds will also be used to coordinate community education/prevention efforts about the dangers of under age drinking and driving.
 If funding permits, the SADD chapter on St. Thomas will be the recipient of a small grant to support their computer learning lab and other appropriate alcohol related countermeasures.